Taywee/wagtailnews/README.rst

 wagtailnews
 ===========

-A plugin for Wagtail that provides news / blogging functionality.
+A fork of the wagtailnews_ plugin  for Wagtail that provides news / blogging functionality.
+This fork exists to allow news items to belong to a collection, enforcing collection permissions and restrictions (including viewer restrictions, mirroring the ``Page`` queryset's ``public()`` method and restricting unauthorized serving in the same way).
+This is done to facilitate wagtailnews working with the wagtailapproval_ plugin.

 Installing
 ==========

 Install using pip::

-    pip install wagtailnews
+    pip install wagtailnews-collection

 It works with Wagtail 1.4 and upwards.

 Documentation
 =============

-`Documentation for Wagtail news <http://wagtail-news.readthedocs.org>`_ can be found on Read The Docs
+`Documentation for Wagtail news <http://wagtail-news.readthedocs.org>`_ can be found on Read The Docs.
+This fork has no specific documentation, as it works almost exactly the same.

 Quick start
 ===========